-Yes, it’s the biceps that people will tell you to flex, but partly the reason they’re such a showoff muscle is because they cry for attention and respect for the most part. are like.
+People will tell you to flex your biceps, but part of the reason they are such a showoff muscle is that they scream for recognition and respect the majority of the time.

-Today I want to talk about a different muscle group that most people don’t even train too often, but if you develop it will have a big impact effect on your size than bigger biceps alone.
+Today I would like to discuss a muscle group that most individuals do not train very often, but which, if developed, will have a much greater impact on your size than larger biceps alone.

 The funny thing about this is that the forearms is also similar to the legs, when people say chicken legs, its because all they see is small calves, this is also the same when it comes to forearms because when you have smaller arms all that can be seen is your small forearms.